canorouscrocodiles/thesis/README.md

 On Point is a geolocation-based Q&A where users ask and answer nearby questions in real-time.
 This full-stack application was our thesis project at Hack Reactor.
 We decided to use Node, Express, React, Redux, and PostgreSQL.

-It is deployed on Heroku at (*TODO: place app here.
-Make Project Header url link as well*).
+It is deployed on Heroku at [https://on-point.herokuapp.com/](https://on-point.herokuapp.com/).

 ## Team (SF Cohort 73)